 The public may view both print and electronic resources in the Library Reading Room.

 Library and archive collections form the basis of exhibitions and events alongside those from the museum, whose items are also on display throughout the building.
-Our current exhibition is ‘To fetch out the fire’: reviving London, 1666.
+Our current exhibition is 'A cabinet of rarities’: the curious collections of Sir Thomas Browne.

 Items in the library and archive can be viewed by the public in the Library Reading Room.
 Library catalogue records state the access restrictions for each physical copy under ‘Item Details’.
 No notice is required for items listed as ‘Open Shelves’ or ‘On Request’.
 Advance notice is required for those listed as ’48 Hours’.